 The Port of Goole is the UK’s premier inland port, handling around 1.5 million tonnes of various cargoes per year.
 Constant water level allows heavy-lift working on most berths and it also has a dedicated rail-freight terminal.

 The Port of Grimsby is one of the UK’s leading automotive ports and a major hub for the burgeoning offshore wind industry.
 It also handles a wide range of other cargoes, whilst retaining strong links to the fishing and food industries.

-ABP owns and operates Hams Hall, the country's busiest inland rail freight terminal handling in the region of 120,000 TEUs each year.
+ABP owns Hams Hall, which is operated by Maritime Transport Ltd. It is one of the country's busiest inland rail freight terminals handling in the region of 120,000 TEUs each year.

 The Port of Hull is the UK’s leading softwood timber port and the focus of the offshore wind sector on the Humber.
 Key features include the Hull Container Terminal and the Humber International Enterprise Park, one of the largest development sites in the UK.

 The Port of Immingham is the UK’s largest port by tonnage, handling around 46 million tonnes of cargo every year.
 The port is a critical part of the supply chain for sustainable electricity generation and other energy production, helping power the nation.